thedaggerx/DaggerX/README.md

 - Faster Argon2id parameters for real-world use without sacrificing security.
 - Hardware-accelerated AES encryption for speed.

+**Session-Based Entropy:**
+- Improved randomness using session IDs or random bytes.

 **Feared by Attackers:**
 - A combination of modern cryptography, key rotation, and robust design makes DaggerX a nightmare for attackers.